joeblew999/pb-stack/README.md

 2. Authentication and Authorisation is 100% controlled by the database.

 3. GUI is 100% controlled using the HTMX principles.
 Web and Native ( Desktop and  app ) is based off the same code, using WebViews and DeepLinks to align the Web with Native.
+DataStar and Webviews does this.

 4. Both Cloud and On Premise so that Organisations can control their own data.
+Marmot and Cloud Flare tunnel does this.

+You do not have to use all the stack.
+Its a composition where you can pick what you want.

+## Repo Structure

+I use this folder structure.

+- Root has the task files only.

+- Modules folder with a sub folder for each Stack part, and a sub folder for each experiment.

+- Projects folder, with a sub folder for each Project.

 ## Stack

-The following is what i currently use.
+The following is what i currently use for all projects.

-I am currently porting the Makefiles to Taskfiles.
+I am currently porting the Makefiles to Taskfiles, because its just so much better.

+I develop by experimenting with each layer, and then work back to refactor. to make this easier i use a mono repo with a folder per layer of the Stack, with mini experiments in sub folders.

 ### Process Compose ( PC )